nicholas-macfarlane/memory-vanilla-js/README.md

 Remembering what's under the cards that haven't been matched yet is the key to winning. :)

+# how to play / quick start
+You can play immediately from the [CodePen](https://codepen.io/nmacfarlane/full/abOrWRy), or simply download the src folder and open the html file locally on your computer, no webserver required.

 # purpose
 I'm a fan of hot-seat style games, and one day I thought I'd make a simple game with no frameworks/images/etc.